yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-file_search.md

 The following conversation uses data from both the Contoso sales database and the uploaded Tents Data Sheet, so the results will vary depending on the query.

+1. **What brands of hiking shoes do we sell?**

+    !!! info
+        We haven't provided the agent with any files containing information about hiking shoes.

+        In the first lab you may have noticed that the transaction history from the underlying database did not include any product brands or descriptions, either.

 1. **What brands of tents do we sell?**

     The agent responds with a list of tent brands from the Tents Data Sheet.

     !!! note
-        In the first lab, you may have noticed that the transaction history did not include tent brands or descriptions.
-This is because the underlying database schema does not store brand or description data.
-However, if you check the tents data sheet, you’ll find that this information is included.
-The agent can now reference the data sheet to access details such as brand, description, product type, and category, and relate this data back to the Contoso sales database.
+        The agent can now reference the provided data sheet to access details such as brand, description, product type, and category, and relate this data back to the Contoso sales database.

-2. **What product type and categories are these brands associated with?**
+3. **What product type and categories are these brands associated with?**

     The agent provides a list of product types and categories associated with the tent brands.

-3. **What were the sales of alpine gear in 2024 by region?**
+4. **What were the sales of alpine gear in 2024 by region?**

     The agent responds with sales data from the Contoso sales database.

+    !!! note
+        The agent interprets this as a request to find all sales of backpacking tents, since it now has access to information that Alpine Gear is a brand of backpacking tent.

-4. **Show as a table and include the brand names**
+5. **Show as a table and include the brand names**

     The agent responds with a table of sales data from the Contoso sales database, including the brand names.